On Dynamical Gaskets Generated by Rational Maps, Kleinian Groups, and Schwarz Reflections: Gasket Julia sets

 In conjunction with Proposition \ref{prop:NoObstructionNerveGamma} we have the following analogue of the Circle Packing theorem. \begin{corollary} For any triangulation $\T$ of the sphere, there exists an anti-rational map that fixes each of its critical points and has nerve that is naturally embeddable and isotopic to $\T$. \end{corollary}

-\subsection{Promoting Thurston Equivalence to Conjugacy}
+\subsection{Promoting Thurston equivalence to conjugacy}

-Now it is shown that the Thurston equivalence between $\G_\T$ and $g_\T$ can be promoted to a conjugacy on the Julia set.
-Pullback arguments have been used to promote Thurston equivalence in other contexts, see e.g. \cite[Corollary 1.2]{BD} and \cite[Corollary 1.2]{CPT}.
+Now it is shown that the Thurston equivalence between $\G_\T$ and $g_\T$ can be promoted to a conjugacy on the Julia set using a pullback argument.
+The existence of the conjugacy has been shown generally in \cite[Theorem 4.4]{Kam}, \cite[Corollary 1.2]{BD}, and similar results have been shown in different contexts, see e.g. \cite[Corollary 1.2]{CPT}, \cite[Theorem~11.1]{BM17}.

-\begin{theorem}[Equivariant Homeomorphism between Limit Set and Julia Set] There is a homeomorphism $h:\Lambda_H\to\mathcal{J}(\g_\T)$.
+\begin{theorem}[Equivariant homeomorphism between limit set and Julia set] There is a homeomorphism $h:\Lambda_H\to\mathcal{J}(\g_\T)$.
 Moreover, $h \circ \G_\T=\g_\T \circ h$, and $h$ extends to an orientation preserving homeomorphism of the sphere. \end{theorem}

 \begin{proof} We have just shown that the nerve of $g_{\T}$ is isotopic to the nerve of the circle packing $\mathcal C_\T$, in particular there is an orientation preserving homeomorphism $h_0$ of $\rs$ carrying the nerve of $G_{\T}$ to the nerve of $g_\T$.
 Moreover, by possibly changing $h_0$ in the same isotopy class relative to the critical points of $G_\T$, we may and will assume that the map $h_0$ takes each fixed connected component of the complement of $\Lambda_H$ onto a fixed Fatou component of $\mathcal J$, and still takes the nerve of $G_{\T}$ to the nerve of $g_\T$.